max-torch/My-Resume-Generator/Resume.md

 * Learned how to work with the in-house programming language known as WML by reading the project documentation, looking at examples in the existing code, and communicating with the current Project Development Team on Discord.
 * Learned how to work with in-house developer tools written in Python.
 ### Selected Project Highlights
-* Currently working on a Shopify Private App that fetches data from a Shopify Store using Shopify's Rest Admin API and presents a dashboard to the user.
+* Created a Shopify Private App that fetches data from a Shopify Store using Shopify's Rest Admin API and presents a dashboard containing aggregated data to the user.
 View the [project's GitHub repository](https://github.com/max-torch/Custom-Shopify-Analytics) to see partial progress.
 * Authored a [Medium Article](https://medium.com/codex/make-others-want-to-work-with-your-code-93bf745bd35b) called "Make Others Want to Work with Your Code" that was selected for further distribution by Medium's curators which still gets views and shares every week.
 * Explored and analyzed with machine learning data from the online dating platform OKCupid as a portfolio project while going through courses on Codecademy.
 Machine learning algorithms showed that decsribing one's body as curvy was a predictor that a user was female.
 A [blog article](https://max-torch.github.io/2021/05/15/OKCupid.html) discusses the entire project.
 ### Informal Education